 The Role of Gen AI in Cybersecurity

 Dell’s report sheds light on the emerging strategic role of Gen AI in bolstering defences against cyber threats.
 With its ability to analyse vast amounts of data, identify patterns, and make real-time decisions, AI has become a cornerstone in the fight against cybercrime.
-However, the adoption of Gen AI also brings complexity, creating new data volumes that are harder to protect and more easily targeted.
+However, the adoption of Gen AI also brings complexity.
+It creates new data volumes that are harder to protect and more easily targeted.

 Ransomware and Overconfidence

 The report highlights a concerning trend of overconfidence in dealing with ransomware attacks.
-A significant majority of organisations believe that paying the ransom would ensure the return of their data and prevent future attacks, an assumption that is often misguided.
+A significant majority of organisations believe that paying the ransom would ensure the return of their data.
+They assume it would prevent future attacks, an assumption that is often misguided.

 Proactive Measures for Businesses